rossgk2/AdobeSignJava8SDKEdits/README.md

 # Steps performed to create this repository

 You do not need to follow the below steps.
-In fact, unless you somehow have the Adobe Sign SDK for Java 8, you cannot perform these steps.
+And you actually cannot perform these steps, since they require access to private resources.

 1. Use [JD-GUI](https://java-decompiler.github.io/) to decompile the already-modified Adobe Sign SDK for Java 8.
 It has this file structure: